Markovian Quantum Neuroevolution for Machine Learning: The MQNE algorithm

-\emph{The algorithm.}\textemdash In designing classical neural networks, a renowned neuroevolution algorithm is the NEAT algorithm \cite{Stanley2002Evolving}, which exploits concepts (e.g., genome, crossover, speciation, and mutation) from biology to evolve neural network topologies along with weights.
-Inspired by this, a natural idea is to extend NEAT to the quantum scenario.
-However, straightforward adoption of NEAT in the quantum domain does not work since quantum neural networks differs substantially from classical ones.
-For instance, in the quantum scenario the quantum neurons (qubits) are connected by multi-qubit unitaries rather than weight parameters.
+In designing classical neural networks, a renowned neuroevolution algorithm is the NEAT algorithm \cite{Stanley2002Evolving}, which exploits concepts (e.g., genome, crossover, speciation, and mutation) from biology to evolve neural-network topologies along with weights.
+However, straightforward adoption of NEAT in the quantum domain would not work since quantum neural networks differ substantially from classical ones.
+For instance, the quantum neurons (qubits) are connected by multiqubit unitaries rather than weight parameters.
 As a result, certain techniques, such as explicit fitness sharing and matching up genomes \cite{Stanley2002Evolving}, used in NEAT become invalid or ambiguous in the quantum scenario.
-Indeed, as shown in the Supplementary Material \footnote{See Supplemental Material at [URL will be inserted by publisher] for details on the graph-encoding method and the MQNE algorithm, and more numerical results to demonstrate the performance of the proposed scheme.}, the simple genetic algorithm for designing quantum classifiers, which uses crossover and mutation directly, performs poorly in classifying images.
-The ineffectiveness of this algorithm is due to: i) the encoding of the quantum circuits into bit strings is not a bijection, which increases the search space and slows down the searching process; ii) the performance of the offspring generated from crossover and mutation is not guaranteed to be better than that for their parents, since crossover and mutation of unitaries may result in meaningless structures.
-Now, let us introduce our MQNE algorithm, which overcomes these shortcomings.
+Indeed, as shown in the Supplemental Material \footnote{See Supplemental Material at [URL will be inserted by publisher] for details on the graph-encoding method and the MQNE algorithm, and more numerical results to demonstrate the performance of the proposed scheme, which include Refs.~\cite{Bezanson2017Julia,Luo2020Yao}}, the simple genetic algorithm for designing quantum classifiers, which uses crossover and mutation directly, performs poorly in classifying images.
+The ineffectiveness of this algorithm is due to the following: i) the encoding of the quantum circuits into bit strings is not a bijection, which increases the search space and slows down the searching process; ii) the performance of the offspring generated from crossover and mutation is not guaranteed to be better than that of their parents, since crossover and mutation of unitaries may result in meaningless structures.